iriusrisk/startleft/docs/development/Quickstart-Guide-for-Developers.md

 In spite of the modularized architecture of StartLeft, the process of reading and parsing an input source and convert it into OTM has a set of fixed stages defined in the `slp_base` module.
 For each of these stages, there are a set of predefined errors that must be used in order to get coherent and descriptive errors in the REST API or CLI responses.
-All you need to know about the errors management is in the [errors management page](Errors-Management.md).
+All you need to know about the errors management is explained in the [errors management page](Errors-Management.md).

 ## Creating a new StartLeft Processor